Indiana General Assembly 2019 Mid-Session

-IHA's Legislative team sincerely thanks members for their work in making the 2018 session a success.
+IHA's Legislative team sincerely thanks members for their help during the 2019 session.
 Many individuals gave their time and expertise when testifying and meeting with legislators before and during the session.
-Please refer to IHA’s 2018 Session Wrap Up Report
+Please refer to IHA’s 2019 Mid-Session Report

 to learn more about the House and Senate bills that have passed out of their respective chambers.